What is simple random sampling?

-Consider a hospital has 1000 staff members and they need to allocate night shift to 100 members.
+Consider a hospital has 1000 staff members, and they need to allocate a night shift to 100 members.
 All their names will be put in a bucket to be randomly selected.
-Since each person has an equal chance of being selected and since we know the population size (N) and sample size (n) the calculation can be as follows:
+Since each person has an equal chance of being selected, and since we know the population size (N) and sample size (n), the calculation can be as follows:

-2. Since it involves a large sample frame it is usually easy to pick smaller sample size from the existing larger population.
+- Since it involves a large sample frame, it is usually easy to pick a smaller sample size from the existing larger population.

-3. The person who is conducting the research doesn’t need to have a prior knowledge of the data being collected.
-One can simply ask a question to gather the researcher need not be a subject expert.
+- The person conducting the research doesn’t need to have prior knowledge of the data he/ she is collecting.
+One can ask a question to gather the researcher need not be a subject expert.

-4. This sampling method is a very basic method of collecting the data.
-There is no technical knowledge required and need basic listening and recording skills.
+- This sampling method is a fundamental method of collecting the data.
+You don’t need any technical knowledge.
+You only require essential listening and recording skills.

-5. Since the population size is large in this type of sampling method there is no restriction on the sample size that needs to be created.
-From a larger population, you can get a small sample quite easily.
+- Since the population size is vast in this type of sampling method, there is no restriction on the sample size that the researcher needs to create.
+From a larger population, you can get a small sample quite quickly.

-6. The data collected through this sampling method is well informed, more the samples better is the quality of the data.
+- The data collected through this sampling method is well informed; more the samples better is the quality of the data.